NikosGavalas/blossom/README.md

 ## About the project

 I built this for myself, but I do hope it is useful to others too.
 For bugs and suggestions, open issues and I 'll review them.

+Future dev:
+- finish the meta tags
+- add optional pages in the navbar (about, contact, etc...)
+- make the code cleaner